ofurkancoban/xml2csv/README.md

 Compared to XML's verbose nature, CSV usually results in more compact file sizes, making data storage more efficient.

 ---

-I'm always seeking to improve and learn.
-If you have comments, suggestions, or any feedback on this article or the provided code, please feel free to share.
-Your insights are invaluable.

-For more of my work, projects, and code repositories, check out my [GitHub account](https://github.com/ofurkancoban).
-Additionally, you can also explore datasets and kernels I've worked on at my [Kaggle profile](https://www.kaggle.com/ofurkancoban/).

 Thank you for reading, and I look forward to engaging with the community further!